 We're so glad you've chosen Carnegie Mellon and the Engineering and Public Policy Department for your studies!
 Welcome to the campus, and welcome to a library guide that the EPP Librarians hope will be of help to you during your time on campus.
 Each department at Carnegie Mellon has a librarian who is responsible for providing specialized reference services, class instruction in library resources, and managing the book and journal budgets.
-Since EPP has policy and engineering components, there are 2 librarians to help you with your reseach-Julie Chen works at the Engineering and Science Library in Wean Hall and Sue Collins works in Hunt Library (the Social Sciences and Humanities library, which also includes policy and business).
+Since EPP has policy, business, and engineering components, there are 2 librarians to help you with your reseach-Julie Chen works at the Engineering and Science Library in Wean Hall and Sue Collins works in Hunt Library (the Social Sciences and Humanities library, which also includes policy and business).
 Don't hesitate to ask for our help at any point in your career here.

 EPP is the only department at Carnegie Mellon with 2 liaison librarians!
-At the Engineering & Science Library, Julie Chen helps people with engineering and/or science type questions, while Sue Collins at Hunt Library helps those with policy and business issues.
+At the Engineering & Science Library, Julie Chen helps people with engineering and/or science questions, while Sue Collins at Hunt Library helps those with policy and business issues.